RamosAndre/RamosAndre/README.md

-- 👋 Hi, I’m @RamosAndre
+- 👋 Olá, eu sou @RamosAndre
 - meu email de contato é andre.felipe.ramos@escola.pr.gov.br
-- 👀 I’m interested in  aprender a programr novas lnguagens.
+- 👀 Eu estou interessado a aprender a programr novas lnguagens.
-- 🌱 I’m currently learnin  a programar recentemente  a linguegem de JavaScript e Scratch.
+- 🌱 Atualmente eu estou aprendendo a programar recentemente  a linguegem de JavaScript e Scratch.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 RamosAndre/RamosAndre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
---->